-5.2 Scoping in/out of SEA issues
+6.3 Scoping in/out of SEA issues

 In accordance with Schedule 2 of the Environmental Assessment (Scotland) Act 2005 Aberdeenshire Council has considered whether the environmental effects (positive and negative) of Aberdeenshire Open Space Strategy are likely to be significant.
 From the table of environmental problems identified, the baseline data and from the table of areas likely to be significantly affected, all environmental issues are open to pressures in Aberdeenshire to varying degrees.
-From the analysis of environmental problems in Table 4.2 above, open space provision and management are likely to have significant impacts on all environmental issues identified.
-For this reason, we consider that the strategy is likely to have significant environmental effects (positive or negative) on all environmental issues.
-We therefore scope in all environmental issues.
-A summary of our conclusions is given in Table 5.1
+From the analysis of environmental problems in Table 5.1 above, open space provision and management are likely to have significant impacts on all environmental issues identified.
+At the scoping stage, we considered that the strategy was likely to have significant environmental effects (positive or negative) on all environmental issues.
+We therefore scoped in all environmental issues.
+A summary of our conclusions is given in Table 6.1